bashuser30/dl-distro/README.md

 ## JSON File

 `dl-distro` relies on there being a locally stored JSON file.
-You can use the `-u` option to install and update this file.
-Since `dl-distro` dynamically interprets the JSON file, additions to distributions already supported in the script will not necessitate updates to the script itself.
+You can use the `-a` option to toggle on and off automatic fetching of this JSON file.
+Using the `-u` option will force update the local JSON file.

+`dl-distro` dynamically interprets the JSON file, additions to distributions already supported in the script will not necessitate updates to the script itself.
 Users will automatically see new entries in the JSON file.

 Updating the `dl-distro` script will only be required when new distributions are added or if there are incompatibilities introduced in the JSON file.